ThetaAim/macOS-Printer-Deployment/README.md

 # Pistol — Printer Installer

-> A one-click macOS utility that silently installs, configures, and presets an entire print fleet for end users.
+> **One click from a clean Mac to a ready-to-print workstation.**

+Pistol is a macOS printer-deployment utility built to automate the complete workstation printing setup in one workflow.

+The original production version:

+- installs all required printer drivers;
+- creates and registers the printers in macOS;
+- points each printer to the correct network print-server queue;
+- applies model-specific PPD and hardware settings to match the physical printer configuration, including trays, paper sizes, media types, paper weights, finishers, and other options;
+- installs the Gespage Popup client automatically using the appropriate 32-bit or 64-bit package;
+- deploys the required print presets;
+- leaves the Mac ready for printing when the process completes.

+All of this is handled through a single Tkinter-based workflow with visible progress output.

 > **Portfolio Demo Notice**
 > This public repository is a non-operational demonstration of the original production tool.
-> The original project performs the full printer deployment workflow described below, including package installation, printer creation, preset deployment, and privileged macOS automation.
+> The original project performs the full deployment workflow described above.
-> In this public version, all system-changing actions have been replaced with simulated output, and all production-specific configuration, credentials, installers, and environment details have been removed.
+> In this public version, all system-changing actions have been replaced with simulated output, and all production-specific configuration, credentials, installers, vendor packages, and environment details have been removed.

 ---

 ## What It Does

-The original Pistol project automates the full printer deployment workflow on macOS:

-1. **Installs all driver packages** (`.pkg`) using AppleScript with elevated privileges.
-2. **Creates and registers printers** via `lpadmin`, applying model-specific PPDs, queue definitions, and printer options.
-3. **Copies print presets** directly into the user's macOS preferences, so printers are ready with the correct paper, tray, and finishing defaults out of the box.
-4. Presents the full deployment process through a simple **Tkinter GUI** with visible progress output.

-The public portfolio version preserves this workflow and project structure, but displays the actions that would be executed instead of modifying the system.

----

-## Deployment Workflow

 The production version follows this sequence: